 Loading Events

-Classification helps you organise and understand your data, and then commercialise it (law)fully.
-It enables you to track your data and handle it according to the way your organisation has told you you need to.
-Before you can do anything with data you need to classify it.
+Data classification helps you organise and understand your data, and then commercialise it (law)fully.
+It enables you to track your data and handle it according to the way your organisation has instructed you to.
+Before you can do anything with data, you need to classify it.
+Data classification plays a crucial role in ensuring regulatory compliance concerning data, including personal data.

-When you classify your data, the opportunities with what you can do with it grows.
-You can commercialise the data – e.g. in accordance with the classification scheme adopted by the organisation.
+When you classify your data, the opportunities for what you can do with it grow.
+You can commercialise the data and comply with the law.

-There are multiple things to consider when you decide how to classify your data.
+There are several factors to consider when determining how to classify your data.
 The following will influence the classifications you choose.

-• legal requirements – there are many laws, rules, codes or standards that require you to classify data.
+• Legal requirements – many laws, rules, codes or standards require you to classify data.

 Outcomes

-• Motivate why your organisation must classify data by considering the benefits you can gain.
+• Know why your organisation must classify data by considering the benefits you can gain.

 • Put the right governance in place by knowing the purpose of a data classification policy (an aspect of a data governance policy) and a data classification matrix.